 I wish…

 This is not the I itself.
 These are voices of attachment to I. The true I is unaffected by your ever-changing states.
 It does not need a name to exist.
 It does not need belief to remain.
 It is the one that sees, regardless of what is seen.
 The one constant in a life of changing forms.
 To know this is to awaken.
 To live from it is to be free.
-And to recognize it in another is to remember: we are not separate beings, but one awareness meeting itself through many lives.
+And to recognize it in another is to remember: we are not separate beings, but one awareness meeting itself through many lives

 You live in the tension between these two poles.
 Balance is not about holding them equally.
-It is about knowing when to return to center, and recognizing when you’ve left it.
+It is knowing when to return to center, and recognizing when you’ve left it.
 When you stay too long in projection, you begin to feel reactive and disconnected from yourself.
 When you stay too long in reflection, you may feel frozen or disengaged from life.
 Balance is your ability to oscillate.
 To move fluidly between outer participation and inner alignment.
 To engage the world and then return to yourself over and over again.
 This rhythm is how you naturally regulate your energy, realign your choices, and ensure your life is not lived on autopilot.
 In ancient language, this is yin and yang—the inward and the outward, each feeding the other in a relationship of eternal return.
 To live in balance is to ask: How has the world imprinted on me?
 What have I internalized that constricts?
 What still expands me when I meet it?
 And then to adjust, moving forward from your truth of center.

-“There is only present moment" is as profound as it is literal.
+• “The present moment is all there is" is as profound as it is literal.
 What you call the past is memory.
 What you call the future is imagination.
 But both are only ever experienced in and as the present.
 Try to touch the past.
-You can’t.
-When the future arrives, it is now.
-It always has been.
-Time is the lived experience of evolution.
+When the future arrives, it is another now.
+I’ve come to know time as the lived experience of evolution.
 An active participation in becoming.
 The present moment is the point of access to every timeline your life can take.
 A place where one version of you becomes another.
 Each now carries a frequency.
 Each frequency opens a path.
-Timelines do not wait.
-They arrive, responding to the frequency you hold now.
+Timelines arrive, responding to the frequency you hold now.
 Making a practice of presence is to stand in the only place life ever actually changes.
-Do not be fooled in thinking the now is not passing you by.
+The now is not passing you by.
 It’s arriving, again and again, offering you the chance to meet it as the version of you of your choosing.